Man from Atlantis: Production

 The show was produced by Herbert Franklin Solow's studio Solow Production Company, a company spun off from the live-action arm of American animation studio Hanna-Barbera Productions.
 The Foundation for Oceanic Research headquarters building was represented by the Point Fermin lighthouse in San Pedro, California.

 The Cetacean submarine's voyages were shown through miniature work by the special effects team of Gene Warren.
+While the TV movies reused Cetacean docking footage from the pilot, the series introduced new sequences with a Seabase featuring a moving cradle and an enclosed walkway for the submersible to avoid having to create diving and surfacing effects.

 Critical reaction

 Critic Tom Shales, reviewing the show for the Washington Post, opined that "kids may be impressed" by the heroics and special effects, but the show lacked "adult appeal" and that the stories would "soon wear thinner than water".

+The New York Times harshly criticized the campy aspects of the series, "The Man From Atlantis may be clever enough to realize that when project is launched on a foolish idea, one solution is merely to escalate the foolishness."

+Academic Nick Stember wrote that in 2014 the series "is almost entirely forgotten in the US".